Solid Queue in Rails 8: Setup Notes and Trade-offs

 - Warn if job execution time > 5 minutes

-Before deploying Solid Queue to production, verify:
+Before deploying Solid Queue, verify:

 1. Database Setup